sebhoerl/matsim-fleetpy/README.md

 - As soon as the *state* indicates that a dropoff happened, the vehicle is added back tp the list of available vehicles.

 In essence, this is a completely random unit capacity dispatcher that always matches randomly one vehicle with one request.
 As soon as the request is dropped off, another one can be assigned.

+## More complex example

+The script in `example/euclidean_dispatcher.py` provides a slightly more complex dispatcher:

+- Every `N` (default 30) seconds, we search for all vehicles that are not currently carrying a passenger (or are stopping to pick up one up) and for all requests that are not currently onboard of (or currently entering) a vehicle.
+We call those the *assignable* vehicles.
+- The script loads the network file to obtain Euclidean coordinates for each link.
+We obtain the origin coordinates of all assignable requests and the current position coordinates of all assignable vehicles.
+- We set up a Euclidean distance matrix between all requests and vehicles.
+- We then iteratively find the request-vehicle pair with the shortest distance by erasing the request / vehicle of the currently shortest pair from the distance matrix until no more assignable requests or vehicles are left.
+- The obtain matchings are communicated to MATSim.
+- In summary, we perform a best-response Euclidean distance matching.

+**Bipartite matching**: Altenratively, you can set `algorithm = "bipartite-matching"` on top of the script.
+In that case, `scipy.optimize.linear_sum_assignment` will be used to solve a Global Bipartite Matching (GBM) problem that minimizes the sum of distances in each decision step (instead of the best resposne assignment).

 ## Communication interface